giacomells/TMVA-Thesis/README.txt

-These files can analyse DATA.root that are recorded in LHC a the ALICE experiment.
+These files can analyse DATA.root that are recorded in LHC at the ALICE experiment.
 If you really want to realize this analysis then contact me and I will provide the DATA that is needed.
 To realize the Classification of the models you will also need the simulation SIGNAL.root that is generated with a MonteCarlo simulation.